-- Baselines of the doctoral research (2000)
+- Rationale for the research project (2000)

 - Objectives of the research and scientific impact of research results (2000)

-- Research material to be used and its significance for the research project (1500)
+- Research methods and materials to be used and its significance for the research project (3500)

-- Preliminary plan on the collection, usage and storage of the research material (1500)
+- Preliminary plan on the collection, usage and storage of the research material.
+(1500)

 - Ethical issues (1000)

-- The most important research literature and/or sources (2500)
+- The most important literature references for the research plan (2500)

 - Form of the dissertation (an article-based dissertation or a monograph)

-- Preliminary timetable and funding plan of your research (2000)
+- Preliminary timetable for your research (2000)

 - Estimated year of graduation